nasa/instructions/docs/INSTRUCTIONS.md

 - <b>Team name</b> for managing the repository
 - <b>Usernames of people for that team</b> if it doesn't already exist.
 Usernames must be from the list of existing NASA org members.

+<a href="https://github.com/nasa/nasa.github.io/blob/master/docs/about_section_instructions.md">PLEASE READ THESE INSTRUCTIONS FOR FURTHER DETAILS ON BEST PRACTICES FOR REPOSITORY NAMES AND ABOUT SECTION INFORMATION</a>

 If you are joining for the first time and need a repository created, you can also include the same information in your NAMs request for access inside the more information box.